 - Athlete may have a physical or intellectual disability

-- Successful tryout or recommendation by staff
+- Successful tryout or recommendation by staff in the Allstar division

 - Possess the skill and desire to compete at a higher level